Lancaster Insurance Services arranges Commercial Vehicles, Classic Van and Pick Up insurance individually tailored to meet your needs.

 Lancaster Insurance Services can extend cover for your van to include: laid up cover, salvage retention, legal assistance of up to £100,000, own goods insurance, foreign use for up to 90 days and a protected no claims bonus.

-To obtain a quotation, or ask us about the best level of cover for you, please call 01480 484840 and one of our friendly operators will be able to assist you.
+To obtain a quotation or discuss your cover requirements, please call 01480 484840 and one of our friendly operators will be able to assist you.

 Calls may be recorded for training and monitoring purposes.